Warner Media

 Series D in 2017

-Bustle Digital Group (BDG) is a New York-based media company established in 2013 that focuses on shaping culture through a variety of digital and experiential brands.
-The company operates Bustle, a multifaceted platform that caters to young readers by providing a wide array of content, including news, entertainment, lifestyle, and fashion.
-Bustle aims to redefine women's interests by offering engaging and relevant articles that resonate with modern readers.
-Through its diverse collection of contributors, BDG delivers accessible content that keeps audiences informed and entertained, covering topics from current events to pop culture and personal style.
+Bustle Digital Group is a media company based in New York, founded in 2013, that focuses on shaping culture through a diverse portfolio of digital and experiential brands.
+The company operates Bustle, a platform dedicated to providing news, entertainment, lifestyle, and fashion content tailored for young readers.
+Bustle aims to redefine women's interests by offering a wide array of topics that resonate with its audience, including news, celebrity culture, politics, and beauty.
+Through its engaging and accessible content, Bustle Digital Group ensures that readers can find everything they want to know in one place, keeping them informed and entertained.

 Amino Apps